Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Wake Forest is 6-6 against the spread and 10-3 overall when the team records more than 15.9 points.

-- When Wake Forest amasses more than 327.5 yards, the team is 6-5 against the spread and 10-2 overall.
+- In games that Wake Forest churns out over 327.5 yards, the team is 6-5 against the spread and 10-2 overall.

-- The Demon Deacons have turned the ball over 20 times this season, five more turnovers than the Aggies have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.